-775,000 Common Units, Each Consisting of One Share of Common Stock and a Warrant to Purchase One Share of Common Stock
+57,971,014 Common Units, Each Consisting of One Share of Common Stock and a Warrant to Purchase One Share of Common Stock

-1,625,000 Pre-funded Units, Each Consisting of a Pre-funded Warrant to Purchase One Share of Common Stock and a Warrant to Purchase One Share of Common Stock
+57,971,014 Pre-funded Units, Each Consisting of a Pre-funded Warrant to Purchase One Share of Common Stock and a Warrant to Purchase One Share of Common Stock

-We are offering 775,000 common units (each a "Common Unit"), each Common Unit consisting of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price of \$6.00 per whole share of common stock (each a "Warrant").
-Each Warrant will be exercisable immediately and will expire five years from the
+We are offering 57,971,014 common units (each a "Common Unit"), each Common Unit consisting of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price per whole share of common stock of \$ (100% of the closing bid price of our common stock as of the close of trading immediately preceding the pricing of this offering) (each a "Warrant").
+Each Warrant will be exercisable immediately and will expire five years from the date of issuance.

-We are also offering to those purchasers whose purchase of Common Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchases, if the purchaser so chooses, pre-funded units (each a "Pre-funded Unit") in lieu of Common Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock.
+We are also offering to those purchasers, if any, whose purchase of Common Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each a "Pre-funded Unit") in lieu of Common Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock.
 Each Pre-funded Unit will consist of a pre-funded warrant to purchase one share of our common stock at an exercise price of \$0.01 per share (each a "Pre-funded Warrant") and a Warrant.
 The purchase price of each Pre-funded Unit is equal to the price per Common Unit being sold to the public in this offering, minus \$0.01.
 The Pre-funded Warrants will be immediately exercisable and may be exercised at any time until all of the Pre-funded Warrants are exercised in full.

-We are offering 775,000 Common Units and 1,625,000 Pre-funded Units.
+We are offering up to 57,971,014 Common Units and up to 57,971,014 Pre-funded Units, in the aggregate not exceeding more than a total of 57,971,014 units.
+For each Pre-funded Unit we sell, the number of Common Units we are offering will be decreased on a one-for-one basis.
 Common Units and Pre-funded Units will not be issued or certificated.
 The shares of common stock or Pre-funded Warrants, as the case may be, and the Warrants included in the Common Units or the Pre-funded Units, can only be purchased together in this offering, but the securities contained in the Common Units or Pre-funded Units will be issued separately and will be immediately separable upon issuance.